menonpg/bioeng2390_ai_in_healthcare/Week00-01/README.md

 ---

 ## 🎯 Welcome to Week 00-01!
 Hello and welcome!
-I'm Professor Prahlad Menon, and I'm thrilled to have you in BIOENG 2390.
+I'm thrilled to have you in BIOENG 2390.
 This first week is all about laying a strong foundation.
 Think of this as preparing your toolkit before we start building amazing AI applications in healthcare.

 ### 📺 Lecture 1 Recording & Notes
 **January 13, 2026 - 81 minutes**